Daki-DM/Whealthier/README.md

 # Whealthier

-**Whealthier** is a program whitch creates a meal plan for you, calculates how much you need to eat and is you place for meditation on your pc.
-It was made with JS, CSS and HTML.
+**Whealthier** is your place for health.
+If you want a diet plan or if you want to rest and meditate or if u wanna know your body macros, everything is there on **Whealthier**.

-## Setup
+## Usage
-Just click the link and try it out: https://whealthier.herokuapp.com/
+Just click the [here](https://whealthier.herokuapp.com) and try it out.

 ## Features

 ### Macro-calculator
-Calculates how many carbs, proteins and fat you need each day.
+Knowing your macros is very important if you follow a regular health routine.
+And we also provide a macro calculator for that.
+Along with the body macros it also shows other information like Body Fat Percentage, Daily Calorie Intake, etc...

 ### Meal planer
-Creates a meal plan for you and your needs.
+Eating healthy food is one of the best ways you can maintain your health.
+At **Whealthier**, we provide a meal planner which generates a personalized meal plan according to your health and food preferences.

 ### Meditation corner
-In meditation corner you can take a rest.
-Select what mood you want - rainy, fresh, mountains and start meditationg.
+Along with physical health maintaining mental health is necessary for a healthy life.
+At **Whealthier**, we provide a meditation corner.
+Immerse your mind into complete relaxation with assisted breathing and ambient background music.

 ## Contributors

-### Coding-With-3DV
+### Coding With 3DV
 I'm a 14 year-old high school student and a full-stack web developer.
 Coding is one my favourite field of interest.
 I usually use C/C++ and Typescript/Javascript everytime.

 ### Daki
-I'm 14 years a+old and I'm from Slovenia.
+I'm 14 years old and I'm from Slovenia.
 I like coding and i use JavaScript, CSS, HTML and Python.